Free no-obligation site survey · Nationwide coverage Contact Us

 Agricultural Building Coating Ipswich

-Survey-led Agricultural building coating for commercial, industrial and managed buildings in Ipswich.
+Survey-led Agricultural building coating for commercial, industrial, agricultural and managed buildings in Ipswich and across Suffolk.

 Coating farm buildings in the Ipswich area

-Suffolk farms around Ipswich run a mixed estate of buildings: modern steel-framed grain stores, older asbestos-cement roofed cattle yards and general-purpose barns, machinery sheds, and on some holdings pig and poultry buildings with their own demands.
-Much of this stock dates from the sixties through to the nineties, which means a lot of fibre-cement roofing and first-generation plastic-coated steel now well past its design life on the surface, even where the frame beneath is sound.
-Exterior coating exists for exactly this situation: a building that still does its job structurally but whose envelope is letting water, light and weather get to things that should stay dry.
+Suffolk farms around Ipswich run a mixed estate of buildings: modern steel-framed grain stores, older asbestos-cement roofed cattle yards and general-purpose barns, machinery sheds.
+Some holdings have pig and poultry buildings with their own demands.
+Much of this stock dates from the sixties through to the nineties.
+That means a lot of fibre-cement roofing and first-generation plastic-coated steel is now well past its design life on the surface, even where the frame beneath is sound.
+Exterior agricultural building coatings exist for exactly this situation: a building that still does its job structurally but whose envelope is letting water, light and weather get to things that should stay dry.
 Done properly, it buys a serviceable building another working life without the disruption and cost of stripping the roof.

 East coast exposure and what it does to roofs